Cardiac Rehabilitation

 The WHO defines cardiac rehabilitation as “the coordinated sum of interventions required to favorably influence the disease, ensuring the best physical, psychological, and social conditions, so that patients, by their own means, can maintain or resume their activities in society optimally.
 Rehabilitation should not be considered an isolated therapy, but rather integrated into the overall treatment of heart disease, of which it forms only one facet” (1993).

-There is sufficient scientific evidence supporting the effectiveness of secondary prevention and cardiac rehabilitation programs, as they decrease cardiac mortality (26-34%), non-fatal cardiac events (46%), and overall mortality (20%), while also improving exercise capacity, control of arterial hypertension, hypercholesterolemia, and levels of depression and anxiety.
+There is sufficient scientific evidence to support the effectiveness of secondary prevention and cardiac rehabilitation programmes, as they reduce cardiac mortality (26-34%), non-fatal cardiac events (46%), and overall mortality (20%), while also improving exercise capacity, helping control high blood pressure and high cholesterol as well as levels of depression and anxiety.

 T